Fincap/onko-pyodide/README.md

 # onko-pyodide

 Proof-of-concept for displaying DICOM files within a Pyodide WebAssembly environment.
+Part of the [OnkoDicom](https://onkodicom.com.au/) project.

 ## How to run